ASMO1999/ASMO1999.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Left: Full CAD overview of the probe.
-Right: Closer look at the top chamber design.
+Right: Closer look at the top chamber CAD-design.
 </div>

 The two endcaps were designed and manufactured by the institute's workshop.
 All communication was routed through two PCBs.
 The PCB located at the large chamber housed an Arduino microcontroller, which was responsible for controlling the probe.
 The probe's code, approximately 900 lines long, managed all aspects of the system, from sensor communication to external communication via SPI to Ethernet and ultimately optical fiber.